DrDBanner/inmanage/readme.md

 - User: `~/.inmanage_app` + symlinks `~/.local/bin/{inmanage,inm}`.
 - Project: `.inmanage_app` + config `.inmanage/` in the project tree.
 Default config: `.inmanage/.env.inmanage`.
 Do not install inside the `invoiceninja/` app folder.
-Update by rerunning the installer for your mode; it will git-pull and refresh symlinks.
+Update the CLI with `inmanage self update` (git checkout required), or rerun the installer for your mode; it will git-pull and refresh symlinks.
 Use `--dry-run` on commands to see intended actions without changes.

 ---